Switching from Verizon, AT&T or T-Mobile to a cheaper cell phone service provider is an easy way to save $50 or more per month.

 Since 2019, I’ve had an unlimited data plan with Visible.

 This Verizon-owned service has shaken up the prepaid industry.
-Its single line plans start at $30 a month and offer truly unlimited talk, text and data — including mobile hotspot.
+Its single line plans start at $25 per month and offer truly unlimited talk, text and data — including mobile hotspot.

 2. Multi-Month Plans Can Offer Big Savings